NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Projectiles adjusted for consistency with release timing and size
     - More stun
 - 5A2C staggers
+- 2B
-- 2B launches instead of sweeps
+    - Launches instead of sweeps
+    - High crushes on frame 8 instead of frame 6
+- 2B(B)
-- 2B(B) added as 6B
+    - Added as 6B
+    - Can only be delayed until frame 40 instead of the entire recovery
 - 2BBB added as string
 - 2A
+    - Damage decreased from 15 to 13
     - Cannot be followed up on on whiff
-    - +2 damage
     - Hitbox extended by 5 frames
+    - Active for 8 frames down from 13
     - A follow up made faster by 3 frames
 - 2A(B)
     - Added
+    - Spin launches opponent
     - This move and similar moves do not move as far forward on startup
-    - Launches away
 - 2AA(A) replaced with RA
-- 6B flags adjusted to better match the animation
+- 6B is 5BB(B)
 - 6B(B)
     - Flags adjusted to better match the animation
     - Has more lift
+- 6B(A)
+    - Added as 2A
+    - Can be done on whiff
+    - Against shorter characters the string can miss on hit depending on both character’s standing orientation, but can hit consistently by delaying the A followup slightly
 - 6A
-    - 6A changed to be 5AA(A)
+    - 6A changed to be kunai slash
-    - Animation recovers faster when used not in a string
-    - Shurikens are highs instead of mid to become high crushable
+    - 18 damage
+    - Hits on frame 19
+    - Is active for 7 frames
 - 6A(B)
     - Transition delayed 5 frames
     - Has a closer hit
+- 6A(A)
+    - Changed to be a second kunai slash
+    - Does 17 damage
+    - Punishable on block if the teleport followup isn't used
+- 6A(4A)
+    - Is vanilla 5AA(A)
+    - +8 on hit
+    - -7 on block
+    - Shurikens are mids
-- 6A(A) added as vanilla 8B(A)
+- 6AA(A) is vanilla 6A
 - 4B
     - Cannot be followed up on on whiff
     - Guards from frames 2-5 instead of 2-7 (TODO: still true? may not be)